 One of the coolest features in Android TV is the ability to use it for casting.
 Android TV comes with Chromecast built-in.

-If you don't own an Android TV-compatible television, but want to cast content from your laptop or mobile device to your television, you need to buy a Chromecast HDMI dongle from Google and plug it into your television.
+If you don't own an Android TV-compatible television, but want to cast content from your laptop or mobile device to your television, you need to buy a Chromecast dongle from Google and plug it into your television.
 But not if you own an Android TV-powered television or set-top box.
-With one, you can send everything from movies and music to even browser tabs to your television.
+With one, you can send everything from movies and music or even browser tabs to your television.

-There's no Chromecast HDMI dongle required.
+There's no Chromecast dongle required.
 Just tap the Cast button on your mobile app to start playing on your TV.